Skip to main content

 Car Insurance Follows the Car, Not the Driver

-There is a popular myth out there that the car insurance attaches to the driver.
+There is a popular myth out there that car insurance attaches to the driver.
 In fact, the opposite is true.
-As long the owner of the car has coverage, generally speaking, it will follow the car in most situations.
+As long as the vehicle owner has coverage, generally speaking, it will follow the car in most accident cases.
 The owner's car insurance is the primary coverage that would apply if a crash occurred.
 The driver's insurance would act as secondary insurance if necessary.

-Keep in mind that insurance matters are typically covered by state law, so be sure to check with your local jurisdiction's Department of Insurance to learn more.
+Keep in mind that state law typically covers insurance matters, so be sure to check with your local jurisdiction's Department of Insurance to learn more about an accident claim.

 Excluded Drivers

-There are two main scenarios where the owner of the vehicle may not be liable for damages caused by a driver of a borrowed vehicle:
+There are two main scenarios where the owner of the vehicle may not have liability for damages caused by a driver of a borrowed vehicle:

-• The driver is specifically excluded on the insurance policy
+• The driver is specifically excluded from the insurance policy

 • The driver took the car without the owner's permission (and got into an accident)